-Ernest Hemingay is a much loved and revered reporter and writer of short stories, fiction, creative nonfiction and (even some) poems.
-He won the Nobel Prize for Literature in 1954, and his iceberg theory of literature remains prevalent today: only one tenth of what is going on in a story is ever described, the rest lurks silently below the surface.
+Ernest Hemingway is a much loved and revered reporter and writer of short stories, fiction, creative nonfiction and (even some) poems.
+He won the Nobel Prize for Literature in 1954.

-Here is a list of his best works!
+Here is our list of his four best works.

 This has got to be Hemingway’s greatest work.
 It tells the story of Robert Jordan, an American Spanish language professor who travels to Spain during the civil war, to contribute his skills as a demolition expert in the fight against Franco’s fascist forces.